|Position:||Faculty Athletics Representative|

-He has more than 40 years of experience in translational applied microbiology and biotechnology, with particular emphasis on development, process research and scale-up, of regulated products (pharmaceutical and food-grade) directed toward making biological processes a practical commercial reality.
+He has more than 45 years of experience in translational applied microbiology and biotechnology, with particular emphasis on development, process research, and scale-up, of regulated products (pharmaceutical and food-grade) directed toward making biological processes a practical commercial reality.

-In the past five years the focus of Dr. Pierce’s research has been in two main areas: 1) the development of a practical catalyst platform (plant growth regulator) which is currently under commercial development and has resulted in 6 awarded US Patents and over 30 foreign applications, for the delayed ripening of climacteric fruits and control of molds, and 2) the development of scaleable and cGMP implementable fermentation, product recovery and purification platforms for recombinant fusion protein vaccines.
-Dr. Pierce has obtained numerous US Patents as the result of his research.
-To date, 15 individuals have obtained their Ph.D. working with Dr. Pierce.
+In the past five years the focus of Dr. Pierce’s research has been in two main areas: 1) the development of a practical catalyst platform (plant growth regulator) which is currently under commercial development and has resulted in 10 awarded U.S. Patents and over 30 foreign applications, for the delayed ripening of climacteric fruits and control of molds, and 2) the development of an improved Asparaginase for the treatment of Juvenile Acute Lymphoblastic Leukemia.
+Dr. Pierce has obtained numerous U.S. Patents as the result of his research.
+To date, 28 individuals have obtained their Ph.D. working with Dr. Pierce.